 - 1. Utilize prioritized KCWP Design and Deliver Instruction to establish a baseline for quality assurance and continuous improvement need. - 2.
-Meet with Leadership team to develop an action plan for the work of Visible Learning to embed effective formative assessment practices into (DEI) implementation. - 3.
-Establish protocols (PLC, Walkthrough, Lesson Plan Review) to monitor effective implementation of Formative Assessment within (DEI).
+Meet with leadership team to develop an action plan for the work of Visible Learning and evidence-based instructional strategy implementation. - 3.
+Establish protocols (PLC, Walkthrough, Lesson Plan Review) to monitor effective implementation of evidence based instructional strategies.